 As we get closer to the finish line, there’s one last thing worth paying attention to.
 You spent a considerable amount of effort developing materials, finding a hosting solution, and choosing eCommerce integrations.
 After all this effort, you may have the perfect online course on your hands, but it is of little use to you unless you find people willing to enroll in it.
 Marketing is often the most neglected aspect of running an eLearning business.
 This is why marketing an eLearning business is as important as all the steps that went into creating it.

 Build out your audience and utilize email marketing to directly reach out to potential customers.
-Invest in an ads campaign.
-And at all times, make sure your website provides all necessary information about the product.
+For the emails sent, check the email deliverability to avoid further problems in getting the right information to the right people.

 If you’re using an online marketplace to host your courses, then they may be doing the heavy lifting when it comes to marketing.
 On the other hand, if you’re using an LMS platform, it is possible to integrate a CRM platform with it, to keep on top of your sales and marketing efforts.